kfigon/RandomGoCode/htmlx-course/readme.md

 * hx-select - extract part of response (css selector), not use the full one.
 Useful for redirects

+* `hx-on` hooks for standard events or htmx specific
 * most htmx elements are inherited to children, so `hx-swap` could be set on a list, instead of every list element
 * by default only 200 status is rendered.
 4xx and 5xx are ignored